issa-project/issa-pipeline/pipeline/README.md

 }
 ```
 ### Named Entity recognition
-The ISSA pipeline relies on two (three in the future) tools to identify, disambiguate and link named
+ISSA pipeline relies on two (three in the future) tools to identify, disambiguate and link named
 entities from the documents:
 - [DBpedia Spotlight](https://www.dbpedia-spotlight.org/)
 - [Entity-fishing](https://github.com/kermitt2/entity-fishing)